 - 1 Management actions are not defined by the AMP but rather selected by Parks based on the impact and severity of non-compliance. - 2 Primary data collection refers to recurring data collection by Parks staff and trained volunteers.
-However, it is recognized members of the public may self-report various behaviors (e.g., dog off trail) and Parks will document this information as it is made available. - 3 Monitoring will occur on a weekly basis.
-Data will be collected twice a week at each park, but will only be published every other month.

-- 4 Volunteers are defined as neutral parties associated with scout groups or the San Mateo County Parks Foundation.
-All volunteers will be vetted and trained by the Department to ensure they are not biased. - 5 Water quality testing will include a DNA analysis to determine if the source originates from a dog. - 6 From Section 3(18) of the Federal Endangered Species Act: "The term 'take' means to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct." - 74 Any documented injuring or killing of wildlife, dog, or person by an off-leash dog (to a human or another dog) may result in immediate or, temporary suspension of the Pilot Program. - 85 Monitoring of visitor use is not intended to be evaluated against a standard.
+However, it is recognized members of the public may self-report various behaviors (e.g., dog off trail) and Parks will document this information as it is made available. - 3 From Section 3(18) of the Federal Endangered Species Act: "The term 'take' means to harass, harm, pursue, hunt, shoot, wound, kill, trap, capture, or collect, or to attempt to engage in any such conduct." - 4 Any documented killing of wildlife by a dog may result in immediate, temporary suspension of the Pilot Program. - 5 Monitoring of visitor use is not intended to be evaluated against a standard.
 Collection of visitor use information has been ongoing at both parks and will continue as the AMP is being implemented.
-The intent of this data collection is to determine if overall visitor demographics and patterns change as a result of the Pilot Program. - 9 Observational surveying would occur to determine if more people or more dogs are being seen, as opposed to fewer people without dogs.